veebch/photon/README.md

 # Hardware

-- A Pi Pico.
-The people at Pimoroni have `uf2` files for the Pico that has all the modules you'll need
+- A Pi Pico
-- A Pimoroni BH1745 Luminance and Colour Sensor Breakout
 - A Rotary Encoder
-- An OLED Screen
+- A Photodiode        (fast and accurate measurement)
 - A Case
 - A Battery